Andreas-UI/safepal/README.md

 ## Overview

-Campus safety has always been a concern, especially during late hours, isolated areas, or emergencies where help is not instantly available.
-This project reimagines campus safety by combining **real-time incident reporting**, **community awareness**, and **smart alerts** into one unified mobile experience.
+Campus safety has always been a concern, especially during late hours, in isolated areas, or during emergencies where help is not instantly available.

+Unlike conventional safety apps that only provide a **hotline**, **an emergency contact list**, or **a single panic button** to call someone, our solution is built around **real-time information sharing and transparency**.
+We believe that safety is about **speed and awareness** — the faster information flows, the safer a community becomes.
+That’s why our app reimagines campus safety by combining:

+* Real-time incident reporting
+* Community awareness and transparency
+* Smart, priority-based alerts

+All in one unified mobile experience where everyone contributes to safety, and everyone benefits from it.

 ## 🚀 Features